Kyoto was the capital of Japan for over 1000 years until the 19th century and continues to be the cultural centre of Japan.

 We may receive a small compensation if you make a purchase after clicking the links in this post.
 Find more info in our disclaimer.

-We visited in January, so it was cold.
+Our visit to Kyoto was during winter in January, so it was cold!
 Average daytime temperatures hovered just under 10°C (50°F).
 Brrr!
 We were rugged up and thankfully it didn’t rain.
 It is really important you have the right gear to stay warm as we were outside for much of our time in Kyoto.
 If the kids are cold it isn’t fun for anyone!

 We were glad to be well stocked with thermals, beanies, gloves and our Macpac down jackets.
 The great thing about visiting in winter is there are hardly any queues.
 We found it very easy to get around, we didn’t need to book ahead and while places were busy they were not overrun with tourists.